Hey world hey. It’s us, the “Millennials.”

 4. Divorce Freaks Us Out

-You’re talking to the generation where half of us come from divorced parents.
+According to companies like Hoyer Law Firm, with every marriage is a 50% chance of divorce.
+That means you’re talking to the generation where half of us come from divorced parents.
 So, while we’re incredibly idealistic about our career pursuits, we’re struggling to figure out how we feel about our romantic endeavors.
 (And that is, once we actually find someone to freak out about.
 See above.)

 If we believe whole heartedly in love, then are we just asking for divorce to throw us a surprise party in 20 years?
 If we decide to abandon the notion that love lasts forever, are we cynical and grumpy ALREADY?
 It’s very confusing.